 The provisions of this Ordinance shall become effective upon filing with the Department of State.
+Notwithstanding the foregoing, Section 24(d) and (e) of this Ordinance shall become effective on July 1, 2011.

-APPROVED and ADOPTED by t he Board of County Commissioners of Palm Beach County, Florida, on this the day of , 20 SHARON R. BOCK, CLERK PALM BEACH COUNTY, FLORIDA, BY ITS BOARD OF COUNTY COMMISSIONERS By: By: Karen Marcus, Chair
+APPROVED and ADOPTED by the Board of County Commissioners of Palm Beach

+County, Florida, on this the day of , 20

+SHARON R. BOCK, CLERK PALM BEACH COUNTY, FLORIDA, BY ITS BOARD OF COUNTY COMMISSIONERS

+By: By:

+Deputy Clerk By: Karen Marcus, Chair

 APPROVED AS TO FORM AND LEGAL SUFFICIENCY

 By:

-• County Attorney
+County Attorney

-EFFECTIVE DATE: Filed with the Department of State on the day / of
+EFFECTIVE DATE: Filed w rith the Department of State on the day of

-, 20 . •